-Better suited for products that require extensive information and specifications in order to help customers compare specs between similar products.
+List view is better suited for products that require extensive information and specifications in order to help customers compare aspects of similar products.

-It’s a good fit for technical products.
-Examples include: selling TVs, computers, electronics, DVDs, hardware…
+It’s a great fit for technical products like TVs, computers, electronics, DVDs, hardware, etc.

 Grid view is mostly used for products that rely a lot on pictures and can be compared quickly without paying much attention to the specifications.
 It also allows for more visual experiences.

-Amazon.com uses “grid view” to display products inside its “gift ideas” category.
+Amazon uses grid view to display products inside its “gift ideas” category.
 They also use tags to rank the bestsellers and lure visitors into clicking on the products based on their popularity.

-3. How many products per page and per row?
+3. How many products per page and per row to display?

-If you opt for a grid view template, there’s no doubt that you’ll eventually come to the “how many products per row?” question.
+If you opt for a grid view template, there’s no doubt that you’ll eventually come to the question, how many products per row?

 As for choosing between list and grid view, there’s no single answer that will fit everyone’s needs.